digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/performance.rst

 By monitoring these metrics, you can gain insights into the actual workload being processed and assess whether it is approaching the specified limit.
 This information is valuable for maintaining optimal ``SequencerClient`` performance and preventing any potential bottlenecks or overload situations.

-**Size of database task queue.** If you are seeing frequent ``RejectedExecutionExceptions`` when Canton queries the database, increase the size of the task queue, as described in Section :ref:`database_task_queue_full`.
-The rejection is otherwise harmless.
-It just points out that the database is overloaded.

-**Database Latency.** Ensure that the database latency is low.
-The higher the database latency, the lower the actual bandwidth and the lower the throughput of the system.

 **Turn on High-Throughput Sequencer.** The database sequencer has a number of parameters that can be tuned.
 The trade-off is low-latency or high-throughput.
 In the low-latency setting, every submission will be immediately processed as a single